EciStg/order-placement/receipt/README.md

 ### Example receipt

-The Seller may create a receipt by make a few small modifications to an order.
+The Seller may create a receipt by making a few small modifications to an order.

 -   [required] Add a tracking number
 -   [optional] Populate the date when the shipment was sent or omit `when` from the receipt